tmux-python/tmuxp/docs/configuration/examples.md

 ## `if` conditions

-tmuxp enables one to optionally open windows / panes based on coditions.
+tmuxp enables one to optionally open windows / panes based on conditions.
 The `if` conditions can appears in the configuration for window or pane.

 ````{tab} YAML